-There is a limit to the number of times a course may be resubmitted before the course list update cycle closes on September 15.
-The update cycle is divided into three phases with each phase determining the number of resubmission opportunities awarded to new courses initially submitted during that timeframe.
+There is a limit to the number of times a course may be resubmitted before the course submission cycle closes on September 15.
+The submission cycle is divided into three phases with each phase determining the number of resubmission opportunities awarded to new courses initially submitted during that timeframe.
 The three phases are described as:

 - Phase 1 (February 1 - May 31): New courses initially submitted during Phase 1 may have up to two opportunities for resubmission if the course is not initially approved.